 - Teach simple self-compassion practices to patients, students or clients

-Cost: Starting from $1,690 per person (including GST), depending on your choice of accommodation.
-This cost covers all elements of the program, including delicious organic plant-based wholefood meals (some fish), snacks, herbal teas and dandelion coffee, handbook and course fees.
+Price starts from $1,690 per person (including GST), depending on your choice of accommodation, and covers all elements of the program, including delicious plant-based wholefood meals (some fish), snacks, teas, dandelion coffee, handbook and course fees.

-Please note: members receive 5% discount on second and subsequent retreat bookings.
+Please note: financial members receive 5% discount on second and subsequent retreat bookings.

 Optional extras include transport, massage therapies and purchases from our resource centre.

 Enquiries and Bookings

 If you have any further queries regarding the program content you are encouraged to contact Kathleen Cator:

 Kathleen Cator, Metta Health & Psychology

 If you have any further queries regarding the venue, payment, transport etc. please contact the Yarra Valley Living Centre, using the enquiry form below or by calling 1300 651 211: